Campus Life

 • Theatre Intime, a student-run facility, schedules dramatic productions, dance concerts and comedy shows throughout the year at Murray-Dodge Hall.

-• The residential colleges are also home to rehearsal and performance spaces for students, including the Choi Glass Box Theater, the Class of 1970 Theater, the Whitman Dance Studio and other music and dance practice rooms.
+• The residential colleges are also home to rehearsal and performance spaces for students, including the Choi Glass Box Studio, the Class of 1970 Theater, the Whitman Dance Studio and other music and dance practice rooms.